On the role of Allee effect and mass migration in survival and extinction of a species

-In Section \ref{ModelII} we introduce \emph{Model II}, that points out the key role of the Allee effect in species dynamics.
-Schinazi used mass death to prove that it can be considered an alternative to the Alle effect for extinction of a species.
+In Section \ref{ModelII} we introduce \textit{Model II}, that points out the key role of the Allee effect in species dynamics.
+Schinazi used mass death to prove that it can be considered an alternative to the Alle effect for extinction of a~species.
 Since both the Allee effect and mass death improve the probability of extinction, in order to understand the role of one of them they should be considered separately.
-Here we want to show that a strong Allee effect (with neither mass death nor mass migration) is a key factor for the extinction.\\ We add the Allee effect to Model I. Different probabilistic tools have already been used to illustrate the Allee effect like stochastic differential equations (see \cite{Dennis1}), discrete-time Markov chains (see \cite{Allen}) or diffusion processes (see \cite{Dennis2}), but none of these models has a spatial structure.\\ In Model II each site has a capacity $N$, but the death rate is larger than the birth rate for small densities.
-Migration works exactly as in Model I. Theorem \ref{phasetransition2} states that for all possible capacities, growth and migration rates, there exists an Allee effect large enough for the species to get extinct.
+Here we want to show that a strong Allee effect (with neither mass death nor mass migration) is a key factor for the extinction.

+We add the Allee effect to Model I. Different probabilistic tools have already been used to illustrate the Allee effect, like stochastic differential equations (see~\cite{Dennis1}), discrete-time Markov chains (see \cite{Allen}) or diffusion processes (see~\cite{Dennis2}), but none of these models has a spatial structure.

+In Model II each site has a capacity $N$, but the death rate is larger than the birth rate for small densities.
+Migration works exactly as in Model I. Theorem \ref{phasetransition2} states that for all possible capacities, growth and migration rates, there exists an Allee effect large enough for the species to become extinct.
 It is proved through comparison with subcritical percolation.